Lorti/manu.ninja/src/pages/2017-11-22-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 ## Using the render function

-The render loop itself is an infinite loop calling itself at 60 frames per second using the `animationFrame` RxJS scheduler.
+The render function is called each time our game loop emits a value.
+Using the `animationFrame` RxJS scheduler the stream updates at 60 frames per second.
+The value, an Immutable.js collection, is used to update the 3D objects in the WebGL/three.js scene.

 ~~~js
 game(stage, score).subscribe({